BradleyA/Linux-admin/github-repository-traffic/README.md

        cd
        rm -rf  /tmp/Linux-admin/

 5) Enter crontab -e to append the setup.github.repository.sh output lines into your crontab file.
 Each line includes a time and date for the script to run, the script, and a log file.
 The file name is a symbloic link from \<GITHUB_OWNER>.\<REPOSITORY> to the script ../owner.repository.
 The symbolic links where created when running setup.github.repository.sh.
 The script 'owner.repository' uses it's file name to know which GitHub account and repository to pull the traffic information from.

-       20 11 * * MON   /usr/local/data/github//BradleyA/BradleyA.git-TEST-commit-automation  >>  /usr/local/data/github//BradleyA/log/BradleyA.git-TEST-commit-automation-crontab

-It creates a symbolic link from \<GITHUB_OWNER>.\<REPOSITORY> to the script ../owner.repository and prints the lines to add to crontab.
-You need to have permission to create /usr/local/data/github for short and long term storage.
-To use a different directory export DATA_GITHUB_DIR environment variable.This would be a good time to change the time you want cron to run these scripts.
-I have cron run my script weekly on Monday atfer 12:00 P.M.
+This would be a good time to change the time you want cron to run these scripts.
+I have cron run my script weekly on Monday after 12:20 P.M.

+       20 12 * * MON   /usr/local/data/github//BradleyA/BradleyA.git-TEST-commit-automation  >>  /usr/local/data/github//BradleyA/log/BradleyA.git-TEST-commit-automation-crontab

        crontab -e